 The Finding API has several calls to help buyers and sellers find items on eBay.
 The Finding API uses eBay's next generation search technology to ensure relevant search results.

-The Finding API exposes domain and aspect information, which is different from existing APIs.
-Domains, such as shoes or digital cameras, are a buy-side grouping of items.
-A domain can span many eBay categories.
-Aspects are item characteristics shared by items in a given domain.
-For example, in the Shoes domain, aspects include Style, Color, and Shoe Size.
-In the Digital Cameras domain, aspects include Product Type, Brand, Megapixels, and Optical Zoom.
-The search calls and the getHistogram call return domain and aspect metadata that can be used to refine searches.
+The Finding API exposes category and aspect information, which is different from existing APIs.
+Categories, such as shoes or digital cameras, are a buy-side grouping of items.
+Aspects are item characteristics shared by items in a given category.
+For example, in the Shoes category, aspects include Style, Color, and Shoe Size.
+In the Digital Cameras category, aspects include Product Type, Brand, Megapixels, and Optical Zoom.
+The search calls and the getHistogram call return category and aspect metadata that can be used to refine searches.

 You can use the Finding API to search or browse for items.
 Each method has its advantages, depending on the experience your users want: